michael-benin-CN/gifshot/README.md

 // If this option is used, then a gif will be created using these images
 // e.g. ['http://i.imgur.com/2OO33vX.jpg', 'http://i.imgur.com/qOwVaSN.png', 'http://i.imgur.com/Vo5mFZJ.gif'],
-// Note: Make sure these image resources are CORS enabled to prevent any cross-origin JavaScript errors 'images': [],
+// Note: Make sure these image resources are CORS enabled to prevent any cross-origin JavaScript errors
+// Note: You may also pass a NodeList of existing image elements on the page 'images': [],
 // If this option is used, then a gif will be created using the appropriate video
 // HTML5 video that you would like to create your animated GIF from
-// Browser support for certain video codecs is checked, and the appropriate video is selected
+// Note: Browser support for certain video codecs is checked, and the appropriate video is selected
+// Note: You may also pass a NodeList of existing video elements on the page
 // e.g. 'video': ['example.mp4', 'example.ogv'],
 'video': null,
 // Whether or not you would like the user's camera to stay on after the gif is created